RRZE-HPC/TheBandwidthBenchmark/README.md

 Solution Validates
 ```

+If `likwid-pin` is not available you can use the command line argument `-p
+compact` to enable internal pinning using the `OMP_PLACES` pragma.

 ## Scaling runs

 Apart from the highest sustained memory bandwidth also the scaling behavior
-within memory domains is a important system property.
+within memory domains is an important system property.

 There is a helper script downloadable at
 <https://github.com/RRZE-HPC/TheBandwidthBenchmark/wiki/util/extractResults.pl>